sdx-workshop/sdx-submissions/paper.md

 ## Results and discussions

 For all the posterior sampling methods, we ran them three times and report the mean and standard deviation of the metrics in the following table.
-The first row is the supervised baseline from the MedleyVox dataset [@medleyvox].
+The first row is the supervised separator scores copied from the MedleyVox paper [@medleyvox].

 | Methods             | SI-SDRi          | SDRi            |
 |:------              |:----------------:|:---------------:|